jonathanstathakis/wine_data_mining/orc_airflow/README.md

 pageLines -> aggregated is a many to one join through page_num + line_num.

 A cleanup could have a lineage through pageLines and aggregated to ensure normalization.

+## Relationships

+### Document to Line

+There are two core entitites in this ETL: the input document and the run parameters.
+If we represent the run parameters as the run datetime, then we simply need a method of identifying the input document and the run datetime.
+The input document can be represented by the publication date of the document and the input file path.
+Therefore a Document entity may have a combination input filepath and publication date as its unique identifier.

+One document may have many pages, and obtaining the publication date can only be achieved part-way through the pipeline, so starting with the filepath as unique identifer is wise.
+Addition of the publication date is useful for downstream processess but not for the ETL itself, therefore the filepath should be used to generate the primary key.
+The relationship should also go Document -> Page -> Line.
+A document has many Pages and many lines.
+So add that link.

+A document has one publication date.
+Duckdb does not permit the update of rows that are used as relationship keys so a sperate pubDate table is the simplest method. pubDate.doc_id to link it to the document.

+In summary we can add a document identifier by generating it on the filepath then add a doc_id to pubDate and page.
+For brevity it would be sensible to also add it to Line or discard a Page table at all, but it's already there.